featherwit001/OCaml_99_problems/README.md

 There is some room for optimization that if the len of current combination plus amount of the elts whose index from i (the elt to be appended) to n - 1 (the ending elt) is less than k, which means it is impossile to meet the k requirement like the init stack situation, we can neglect the i elt to ending elt.

+## 27 Group the Elements of a Set Into Disjoint Subsets

+like 26, but n recursion path (n is given)

+the main diffculty is change the list elt

+the main idea is one pass throught the lst whose elts will be ditributed into n sets

+for each elt, it could put into set1, set2, ... , setn or just skip it.
+There are n + 1 recusion path

+the base case is that all elts in sizes are 0.

+each recusive function carry the acc(res) cur lst sizes

+the interation solution is alse similar to <26> interation solution.

+but add the last elt inerted to cur and the sizes to stack element.
+(inspired by this, <26> inter solution is alse improved by recording the last elt inserted rather than pattern matching the cur list to get the head elt.)

+the interation solution is better than recursion solution on stack sizes, but it's a little bit complex.